User Session Recording Technology for Security and Compliance Training Course

 - Learn to utilise various PHP security features

-- Stay informed about recent vulnerabilities within PHP frameworks
+- Stay informed about recent vulnerabilities in the PHP framework

-- Acquire practical knowledge of security testing tools
+- Acquire hands-on experience with security testing tools

-- Receive sources and further reading materials on secure coding practices
+- Access resources and further reading on secure coding practices

 Audience